mlragland/Full-Stack-Todo-List-Application-Heroku-Deployment/README.md

 Then, open `index.html` in a web browser to interact with the application.

+The interface uses [Bootstrap](https://getbootstrap.com/) for styling and layout.
+You can enable a built-in dark mode using the toggle switch on the page.

 ## Deployment

 This application is ready to be deployed on a platform like Heroku.
 A `Procfile` is included in the repository, which specifies the commands to be executed by the Heroku platform to start the application.